Arif Panju

 Managing Attorney of the Texas Office

 Arif Panju serves as a managing attorney with the Institute for Justice.
-He leads IJ’s Texas office and litigates cases involving free speech, property rights, economic liberty, and educational choice.
+He leads IJ’s Texas office while also litigating cutting-edge constitutional cases protecting property rights, economic liberty, free speech, and educational choice.

 Arif graduated law school with honors from Southern Methodist University.
-During law school he clerked on the United States Senate Committee on the Judiciary.
-Arif lives in Austin, Texas.
+He lives in Austin with his family.

 Arif's Cases